-1. It is the responsibility of the Contractor to prepare bituminous mix designs and to submit the same to the Engineer's for his verification and to obtain his approval in writing before any mixtures are produced for incorporation into the permanent Works.
+It is the responsibility of the Contractor to prepare bituminous mix designs and to submit the same to the Engineer's for his verification and to obtain his approval in writing before any mixtures are produced for incorporation into the permanent Works.
 The Contractor shall make due allowance in his programme for obtaining approvals for each pavement course mixture and for mixtures having differing nominal stone sizes.
-All mix designs shall be prepared explicitly for the project and for each mix design shall be prepared not more than two months before the date when the Contractor proposes to utilise the asphalt on Site.
+All mix designs shall be prepared explicitly for the project and for each aggregate source and each bitumen supplier.
+The job-mix formula for each mix design shall be prepared not more than two months before the date when the Contractor proposes to utilise the asphalt on Site.